Google Pagespeed Insights

 Page speed generally refers to how fast a website page loads (renders).
-Google Page Speed is a direct reference to scores assessed by the Google Page Speed Insights tool.
+Google Pagespeed is a direct reference to scores assessed by the free Google Pagespeed Insights tool.

 Why Page Speed Matters